lostechies/blog/_derickbailey/2011-08-28-dont-execute-a-backbone-js-route-handler-from-your-code.md

 The documentation for backbone describes the second argument for the router.navigate method as a way to trigger or not trigger the route&#8217;s handler method.
 In the past (and very recently) I&#8217;ve been really frustrated by the default of this second argument being &#8220;false&#8221;.
 That is, if you do not pass a second parameter to router.navigate, the url hash fragment and browser history will be modified but the route&#8217;s handler method will not be called.
 If you want the handler method to be called, you must pass true as the second parameter.

 Why?!
 When would you ever want to call router.navigate and not have it call the route&#8217;s handler method?!
 And then it hit me like a brick wall that had been standing there the whole time, only I wasn&#8217;t paying attention and didn&#8217;t see it until I had already smacked into it: most of the problems that I was having were caused by the eventual call to the router.navigate, passing true as the second argument.

 ### A Better Implementation

 I decided to try out a different implementation, then.
 Rather then have my application eventually call the router.navigate in order to fire the route&#8217;s handler method, I would instead have my application respond to the change in state in order to show the selected post.
 Then I could call router.navigate without the second parameter.
 This would update the url&#8217;s hash fragment and browser history, but it wouldn&#8217;t fire the route handler and I would avoid a lot of the problems that I was currently working around.
 I also need to allow the router to still work when a user gets a link from somewhere else, or types the url w/ hash fragment directly into their browser, etc. If I was going to facilitate both of these scenarios, then I would need a common chunk of code that could be called from either entry point.

 Armed with this idea, I came up with a new implementation that looked more like this:

-[gist id=1177645 file=2-betterimpl.js]
+{% gist 1177645 2-betterimpl.js %}

 Notice that there are very few changes in this implementation.
 We&#8217;ve introduced a BlogController object &#8211; which, by the way, does not extend any backbone class because it does not need to &#8211; that removes the logic to display a post from the router (good encapsulation / single responsibility, etc).
 We&#8217;re no longer passing true as a second argument to the router.navigate function, in our handler for the &#8220;post:selected&#8221; event.
 And, the show post route&#8217;s handler method is not directly calling any view logic.
 Instead, the router is simply setting the state of the post by calling the post.select() method.
 From there, the standard logic to respond to the application&#8217;s state change kicks in, and the post is displayed.